asumaiya74/Spotify-2022-Artist-Database/README.md

 - **Group Project By:** Aysha Sumaiya, Wince Glory, Anne Bezwada, and Nina D’Amico

 ## Introduction
-Our idea for the project is to create a music database.
-This database will provide users with information about their own individual music catalog.
-This will allow people to have an organized database that keeps track of their music and is organized based on various categories.
+The project is to create a music database that will provide users with information about their music catalog, allowing people to have an organized database that keeps track of their music and is organized based on various categories.
-The scope of our project is to completely cover every end of a song.
-For example, the database will cover the basics of a song, such as Song Name, Artist, and Genre.
-However, our database will also provide information that most people need to learn, such as Producer, Company, or year of release.
-We chose this topic because, as college students, we spend a lot of time listening to music and having a database where all of our song data is stored could be helpful.
+The project's scope is to cover every detail of the song completely.
+For example, the database will cover the basics of a song, such as _Song Name, Artist,_ and _Genre_.
+However, the database will also provide information that most people need to learn, such as _Producer, Company,_ or _Year of Release_.
+The reason for choosing this topic is because, as college students, students spend much time listening to music, and having a database where all of the song data is stored could be helpful.

 ## Project Plan
-Our team meeting plan is to communicate through GroupMe to establish the best meeting times.
-We will meet on Zoom every Monday at 5 PM to work on the project for an hour, and our backup day will be Wednesday at 10 AM.
-Moreover, we will schedule an additional day if needed.
+The team meeting plan is to communicate through GroupMe to establish the best meeting times, and we will meet on Zoom every Monday at 5 PM to work on the project for an hour.
+The backup day will be Wednesday at 10 AM.
+Moreover, an additional day will be scheduled if needed.
 Team members will divide work fairly and contribute equally to assignments.
-If a team member cannot complete the assigned part, he/she needs to let us know during scheduling so we can complete it as a group.
+If a team member cannot complete the assigned part, they need to let the team know during scheduling so that it can be completed as a group.
 Team members will communicate actively and honestly.
 All the documents, files, and links will be shared through Google Drive, which everyone can access at any time and day.

 ## Project Milestone
-Our project milestone over the next three months is displayed below.
+The project milestone over the next three months is displayed below.
 We will have six major deadlines for this project that the team will follow.
 However, we will meet with the TA or the Professor between those due dates to get feedback on our progress.
 The project stages will be completed 3 days prior to the actual date.
 This will give us extra days if we are confused or have trouble with the project.
 ![Project Milestones](https://github.com/asumaiya74/Spotify-2022-Artist-Database/assets/90868294/6c574354-7921-44b1-9776-c10c1dda2419)

 ## Target audience